ApiLogicServer/Docs/docs/Architecture-Internals.md

 * The created/altered project is **git-ignored**, so is *not* part of any branch

+* Note you can create 2 projects, eg, to test base vs. dev

 You can then use **Run Config #2** to test it in a new project / ide instance.

 1. Run the **behave tests** to ensure existing functionality is not broken